bitflight-public/terraform-aws-ssm-ami-bakery/README.md

 # terraform-aws-ssm-ami-bakery

-ThisTerraform Module creates AWS AMI's that can be easily kept up to date, automatically applying operating system (OS) patches to a Windows or Linux AMI that is already considered to be the most up-to-date or latest AMI.
-In the example, the default value of the parameter SourceAmiId is defined by a Systems Manager Parameter Store parameter called latestAmi.
-The value of latestAmi is updated by an AWS Lambda function invoked at the end of the Automation workflow.
-As a result of this Automation process, the time and effort spent patching AMIs is minimized because patching is always applied to the most up-to-date AMI.
+This Terraform Module creates AWS AMI's that can be easily kept up to date, automatically applying operating system (OS) patches to a Windows or Linux AMI that is already considered to be the most up-to-date or latest AMI.
+In the example, the default value of the parameter `SourceAmiId` is defined by a Systems Manager Parameter Store parameter called `latestAmi`.
+The value of `latestAmi` is updated by an AWS Lambda function invoked at the end of the Automation workflow.
+As a result of this Automation process, the time and effort spent patching AMIs is minimized.

 ## TODO:
 - [x] Create Lambda functions